Client Support Plan.

 CallTower performs proactive, routine maintenance each month to ensure the highest level of uptime and performance for CallTower customers.
 Tasks performed during monthly scheduled maintenance include, but are not limited to, system patching, hardware commissioning and decommissioning, and hardware and software upgrades.

-Each monthly scheduled maintenance window typically takes place on the third Friday of each month at 11 PM MT – 4 AM MT.
-Clients will receive an email reminder two weeks in advance.
+Each monthly scheduled maintenance window typically takes place on the third Friday of each month at 10 PM MT – 4 AM MT.
+Clients will receive an email reminder one week in advance and when the maintenance window begins and completes.
+The maintenance notification is also posted to status.calltower.com.
 Notifications will include the following details regarding the monthly scheduled maintenance: date/time details, CallTower products affected by the maintenance event, a brief description of the work to be performed and a brief justification for the work to be performed.

 Scheduled monthly maintenance events may be followed by a more detailed notification of added features and functionality provided to CallTower customers as a result of the work performed during the maintenance event.